Order of Christian Initiation

 Since the Second Vatican Council decreed the restoration, revision and

-The OCIA process is also used to welcome and prepare those adults seeking full communion within the Catholic Church (baptized Christians but not Catholics) as well adult Catholics seeking Confirmation.
+The OCIA process is also used to welcome and prepare those adults seeking full communion within the Catholic Church (baptized Christians but not Catholics) as well as adult Catholics seeking Confirmation.

 For more information and/or questions about the OCIA process at the Casa: